 You’re Building Lean Muscle

-When you consume a reduced-calorie diet high in protein, your body burns fat and builds lean muscle.
+When you consume a reduced-calorie diet high in protein and incorporate strength training, your body may burn fat and build lean muscle.
 Muscle takes up less space than fat, giving you a slimmer appearance and smaller measurements.
-However, muscle also weighs more than fat, so the number on the scale will be going up, not down, despite the new trim look.
+However, muscle also weighs more than fat, so the number on the scale might be staying the same or going up, not down, despite the new trim look.

 A more effective way to measure your overall health is to use a body composition scale.
 This will give you a basic idea of your body composition, such as your fat and muscle content.
 It’s not entirely accurate, but it will provide you with a bigger picture than a scale that measures only your weight (16).